tiffanybuu/fb_visualizer_design_1/README.md

 Download messages from Facebook by (Facebook Settings > Your Facebook Information > Download Your Information) Once you have the downloaded folder, move the 'inbox' folder within the same repo directory as the data.py file.

-#### 2. In the console, run the following command:
+#### 2. In the console, run the following commands:
+`pip install nltk`

 `python data.py `
-- A NLTK window will appear to download the required data files, until all installed, (colored green), close the window from the "x" button
+- A NLTK window will appear.
+Click download to get the required data files.
+Once everything is installed (it should all be colored green), you can close the download window and the script will process your Facebook data.

 #### 3. run `npm start` to view the visualizer in the browser.